Performance Management – Setting expectations and a path to achieve them

 How we get there

 You accomplish and fulfill goals, objectives, and expectations in many ways.
-One way to do it is to using a DRRRIFT approach!
+One way to do it is to use a DRRRIFT approach!

-Develop – People development is essential.
+Develop – People’s development is essential.
 The majority of employees want to have increased responsibility with increased performance results.
 Development of procedures is also essential to do things a better or more efficient way.
 Reinforce – if you know what you did right, you can repeat it.
 Repeat – good habits are hard to break.
 Achieving a pace and familiarization with tasks leads to consistent efficiency.
-Repetition is a form of development within a single scope by practice.
+A repetition is a form of development within a single scope by practice.
 Repetition is also a good way to teach and remind.
 Recognize – Know when a milestone is hit and reward it.
 Milestones could be anniversaries, birthdays, learning objectives, performance objectives, creative solutions, housekeeping, and new responsibilities.
 Rewarding could be an expression of gratitude, an announcement, a prize, a certificate/certification, additional responsibility/project, promotion, a treat, etc. Improve – when you know where you need to be strengthened, you will act in ways to make the improvements.
 Focus – if you can keep everybody on task you won’t have to worry about sidetracks and tangents, and everybody can motivate each other to accomplish the task.
 This can also help so that you don’t have to redo work you’ve already done.
 Train/Instruct – Show somebody how to do it.
 Give them sound principles and theories to build on.
 Give them all options to consider and let them choose the best course.
 Support and assist, along the way while following up.

 How to Communicate for Performance

-Communication occurs when a message is transmitted to the receiver, the receiver receives it, and acknowledgement is made.
+Communication occurs when a message is transmitted to the receiver, the receiver receives it, and acknowledgment is made.

 In order to complete the communication cycle, the way you communicate must be the most effective for the situation you’re in.